 - Sustained delivery over time

 - May improve safety and efficacy

-Ocular Therapeutix’s first FDA-approved medical device, ReSure® Sealant, is a two-part synthetic liquid system that is mixed just prior to application, whereupon the material “crosslinks” to form a hydrogel that is soft, lubricious and flexible.
+Ocular Therapeutix’s first FDA-approved medical device, ReSure(R) Sealant, is a two-part synthetic liquid system that is mixed just prior to application, whereupon the material “crosslinks” and is applied to an incision as a soft, lubricious and flexible (hydrogel) sealant.
 The hydrogel contains linkages which gradually hydrolyze in the presence of water at a predetermined rate, gradually sloughing off in the patient’s tears.